Archem1588/CS314-P4/README.txt

 Picking: Player can see the size of any sphere other than the player's sphere by hovering their mouse over the sphere.
 The size is displayed on the display board on the left top corner of the screen.
 Implemented using THREE.raycaster.

 Texturing: The Sun has texture.
 The Mobile spheres have texture and some also have bump mapping.
+The player's sphere also has texture.

 On-screen Control Panel:
 The left-top corner of the screen have displays specifying the